JS2Scratch/JS2Scratch/README.md

 method.get(class: string, instance: string, property: string); // Gets a property of an instance method.instancesOf(class: string); // How many instances of a class currently exist

+util.getReturnAddress(functionName: string); // Returns a reference to the return address of a function

 pen.clear();
 pen.stamp();
 pen.down();